 ShapeWorld

 What 'language' should an artificial mind have?
-One could opt for the movie version where androids talk like humans (not that there could be a time in the future when androids do indeed speak the way we do).
+One could opt for the movie version where androids talk like humans (not that there couldn't be a time in the future when material androids - rather than the animated versions in videos - do indeed speak the way we do).
 However, let's focus on a truly artificial mind first.
 A mind that possesses cognitive dynamics yet exists in its own right.
+One might call this mode emergent AI, in contrast to generative AI which works with already existent content generated by humans.

 There are obvious differences between organisms on this planet.
-On the one hand, they all are based on the common laws of physics, chemistry, and the rules underpinning non-linear systems in general.
+On the one hand, they all are based on the common laws of physics, chemistry, and the rules underpinning nonlinear systems in general.
 On the other, their particular physical configuration together with their brains' overall capacity make for a distinctive language, a form of expression that during the evolutionary timeline has settled into a symbiosis between their cognitive capacity and the body's framework.
 Hence insects can be differentiated by their intrinsic sounds, the same applies to dogs and cats, and even in humans there are, broadly speaking, differences between males and females, young and old, big and small.
+The same can be said for intelligent life forms outside our own world.

 How organisms, including humans, express themselves is a function of the above symbiosis; what they express is the result of their cognitive processes.